 Visit Museums, Interpretation Centers, Working Forge, Fort Point Military Site.
 The Province of Newfoundland and the Trinity Historical Society (‘THS’) operate a number of sites around the village.
 For a single fee visitors have a pass to all that the THS has to offer – click on ‘Our Sites’ at the THS website for details. http://www.trinityhistoricalsociety.com/# A quick look-through could take a couple of hours; more leisurely in-depth exploration of these sites could occupy a day.

 Random Passage Site Tour.
 The Random Passage Site was originally created for the filming of a popular television historical mini-series, Random Passage, based on two books by Bernice Morgan.
 The story follows a small group of early settlers in Newfoundland, exploring their lives, hardships, triumphs and losses.
 The site is located in New Bonaventure, approximately 15 km from Trinity at the end of Hwy 239.
 It consists of a remarkably authentic reproduction of a small outport settlement in the 1800’s.
 Following completion of filming, the site was taken over by a small non-profit group from Bonaventure village.
-For a small fee, visitors are shown around the site, with accompanying descriptions of how life was in the period over which the Random Passage tale took place.
-A very worthwhile excursion – stop at the Random Passage tearoom for lunch or nearby Joe’s Place for traditional Newfoundland fare.
+For a reasonable fee, visitors are shown around the site, with accompanying descriptions of how life was in the period over which the Random Passage tale took place.
+A very worthwhile excursion – stop at the Random Passage tearoom for lunch or nearby Joe’s Place (closed 2022) for traditional Newfoundland fare.
 (The moose stew is excellent!)

 Trinity Historical Walking Tour.
 An award-winning 2½ hour walking tour through Trinity, hosted by Kevin Toope, born in a local outport and raised in Trinity village.
 Kevin is a wealth of information on the history and characters of the village and has conducted this tour for the past 20 years, introducing Trinity to thousands of visitors.
 For further details see the brochure in Christian’s Croft, ask us for details or check out Kevin’s website at http://trinityhistoricalwalkingtours.com